splunk/splunk-cloud-sdk-js/docs/md/interfaces/event.md

 **● source**: * `undefined` &#124; `string`
 *

-A source identifies where the event originated.
+The source value to assign to the event data.
+For example, if you are sending data from an app that you are developing, set this key to the name of the app.

 ___
 <a id="sourcetype"></a>